pcf-training-class/PCF-Training/01. Introduction to Pivotal Cloud Foundry/readme.md

     ```curl <app_url>```

 13. Go to [PCF Apps Manager](https://console.run.pivotal.io) and review the contents under Org, Space and App

+14. Review and Bookmark the [CF CLI Reference Guide](http://cli.cloudfoundry.org/en-US/cf/)

-14. Delete the applications
+15. Delete the applications

      ```cf delete node```

-15. Repeat the delete command for other applcations (python, php, ruby) if they were deployed.
+16. Repeat the delete command for other applcations (python, php, ruby) if they were deployed.
 You may delete the apps from PCF Apps Manager also.